 Drama and Music

-Drama and music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
-High school math teacher Kenny Katz offers a piano/keyboarding elective, as well as varying clubs, depending on student interest, which can include drama where students write and perform their own productions.
+Music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
+Stanbridge offers a piano/keyboarding elective, as well as varying clubs, depending on student interest, which can include drama where students write and perform their own productions.

-Students from all grade divisions are welcome to join the Stanbridge Choir as well as the Stanbridge Rock Band, both of which are led by David Hopper.
+Students from all grade divisions are welcome to join the Stanbridge Choir as well as the Stanbridge Rock Band.
 These groups regularly perform at the annual Holiday Concert and "Spring Sing" assemblies.

 Extracurricular activities include DJ Club, whose members perform at Stanbridge's quarterly high school dances and prom; and other afterschool/summer school offerings have featured classes on music production, Hip-Hop, and theater camp.
 During the latter, students from all grade divisions spend two weeks during the summer writing an original play, creating the sets and costumes, then performing the production for a live audience.